-Here at Total Shape, we have tested some of the best pre-workout supplements for men, and we keep all the data to later compare it to other products.
+Here at Total Shape, we have tested some of the best pre-workout supplements for men, so here is how Optimum Nutrition Gold Standard stacks up.

-It has more than twice as much beta-alanine, which is a sought-after ingredient in sports nutrition due to its proven ability to improve endurance .
+Additionally, Transparent Labs Preseries. pre-workout supplements contain more than twice as much beta-alanine, an ingredient highly sought after in sports nutrition due to its proven ability to improve endurance.

 Who Should Take Gold Standard Pre-Workout?

 Amateur athletes who are only looking for a small improvement in endurance could consider taking Optimum Nutrition Gold Standard pre-workout.